HimesGroup/taffeta/README.md

 Several freely available software packages are used to perform most of these steps (see below).

 ### dependencies
-* STAR, HTSeq, kallisto (older versions used bowtie2, tophat, cufflinks, cummerbund, whose options are still available).
+* STAR, HTSeq, kallisto (older versions used bowtie2, tophat, cufflinks, cummerbund, whose options are no longer available).
 * Programs that should be installed for QC: fastqc, trimmomatic, samtools, bamtools, picardtools.
 * Annotation files should be available: reference genome fasta, gtf, refFlat, and index files.
 We use ERCC spike-ins, so our reference files include ERCC mix transcripts.
-* For adapter trimming, we include Ilumina and Nextflex sequences as used in the PCPGM lab.
+* For adapter trimming, we include Ilumina TruSeq single index and Illumina unique dual (UD) index adpter and primer sequences.
 * The Python scripts make use of modules that include subprocess, os, argparse, sys.
 * To create reports, R and various libraries should be available, including DT, gplots, ggplot2, reshape2, rmarkdown, RColorBrewer, plyr, dplyr, lattice, ginefilter, biomaRt.
 Additionally, pandoc version 1.12.3 or higher should be available.
 If following the gene-based workflow, R package DESeq2 should be available.
 If following the workflow for transcript-based results, R package sleuth should be available.